populationgenetics/exercises/Population_structure/ExerciseFst2023.md

-### EXTRA - Explore genes in candidate regions for selection
+### EXTRA - Exploring genes in candidate regions for selection

 We have now identified several SNPs that are candidates for having been positively selected in some populations.
 Now we can try to see what genes these SNPs are located in (the genotype data we have been working with